 That statement distils prophecy down to its most basic constituents.
 However, I still feel it somehow misses the wonderful interplay and connection with God that is at the heart of prophecy.

 As you learn how to prophesy accurately, I think it’s something that just has to be experienced to be truly understood – so perhaps that’s a good thing.

 What I haven’t mentioned yet, is the timeliness of any given prophetic message.

 When you learn how to prophesy over someone, one of the very first things you should understand is this: Prophecy is very much God’s word for now.
 It is the “sword of the spirit” in Ephesians 6:17 that speaks into today, or not at all.

 In the same passage, the Bible itself could be described as the “belt of truth”.
 However, the bible is the general, universal, or eternal word of God.

 While there are biblical principles that always apply to our lives, the relevance of a specific Bible verse to you or me, right now, depends on many factors.

-A given prophecy may utilise the words of the Bible but always applies it in the moment.
+A given prophecy may utilise the words of the Bible but always applies them in the moment.

 The prophetic message may be shared in any format, being spoken, written, drawn, or even acted out.
 But it will always reveal something about God.